 Extensive data on fares, timetables and routeing can be accessed through the Rail industry data portal.
 For detailed data around timetables and travel routes, you may be interested in the Routeing guide.

-Train operators have committed to publish key transparency indicators (KTIs) to make it easier to access their performance data.
+Train operators have committed to publish key transparency indicators (KTIs) to make it easier to access their important customer and performance data.
 This list contains links to the relevant page for the each train operator:

 - Arriva Trains Wales KTIs